 The declaration and payment of future dividends, if any, by the Company will be at the discretion of the Board of Directors and will depend upon many factors, including the Company's earnings, financial condition, business needs and growth objectives, capital and surplus requirements of its operating subsidiaries, regulatory restrictions, rating agency considerations and other factors.
 As an insurance holding company, the Company is partially dependent on dividends and other permitted payments from its subsidiaries to pay cash dividends to its shareholders.
-The payment of dividends to Group by Holdings and to Holdings by Everest Re is subject to Delaware regulatory restrictions and the payment of dividends to Group by Bermuda Re is subject to Bermuda insurance regulatory restrictions.
-See "Regulatory Matters - Dividends" and IEM 8, "Financial Statements and Supplementary Data" - Note 14 of Notes to Consolidated Financial Statements.
+The payment of dividends to Group by Holdings and to Holdings by Everest Re is subject to Delaware regulatory restrictions.
+See "Regulatory Matters - Dividends" and ITEM 8, "Financial Statements and Supplementary Data" - Note 14 of Notes to Consolidated Financial Statements.